READ OUR INTERVIEW WITH VALERIA BELOW

-Somehow my work never broaches this bridge of censored.
-I’ve never drawn dicks or vagina.
+Somehow my work never broaches this bridge of censorship.
+I’ve never drawn dicks or vaginas.
 My work’s not about it.
-Of course a viewer can assume whats going on on the painting but I never show the actual sex, just the excitement.
+Of course a viewer can assume what’s going on in the painting but I never show the actual sex, just the excitement.

 You wrote that social media gives people unreal expectations about you.
 Can you tell us more about that and how you deal with it?

-Yes, unfortunately when people (we are talking more about a men) see the female artist who draws sexual scenes, they think that you are crazy and very open minded in sex in real life.
+Yes, unfortunately when people (we are talking more about men) see the female artist who draws sexual scenes, they think that you are crazy and very open minded in sex in real life.
 It’s affected my private life a lot.
-Also everyday i receiving photos of dicks and sexual content in my dm in instagram.
+Also, everyday I receive photos of dicks and sexual content in my DM in instagram.

 What do your family & friends think of your work?

-I’ve never drawn any vulgar and dirty things so my family and my friends are absolutely fine with my art.
-My friends are very proud of me that i have a publications in various magazines and that I’ve participated in exhibitions.
+I’ve never drawn any vulgar or dirty things so my family and friends are absolutely fine with my art.
+My friends are very proud that I have publications in various magazines and that I’ve participated in exhibitions.

 What are you currently working on?